Menu

 Losing your billion is tough.
 One billionaire, Adolf Merckle, even killed himself because of this.
 But it takes mental fortitude to not give up and continue.
 Two billionaires come to mind who have done this:

-Donald Trump is the one billionaire I know who plunged into multiple billions into debt, but managed to pick himself back up and make it back.
-He details the story in his books.
+Donald Trump is the one billionaire who supposedly claims he plunged into multiple millions into debt, but managed to pick himself back up and make it back.
+He details the story in his books and points to a moment when he remarked that a homeless man on the street was worth millions more than him.
 Rather than giving up, he persevered and even ended up becoming President of the United States.

 Another book that documents this is Billions to Bust and Back: How I Made, Lost and Rebuilt a Fortune by Thor Bjorgolfsson.